m-kant/bubble-serv/README.md

 ## Resolving file path

-When bubble-serv gets request `POST user/info` it try to find file by following sequence:
+When bubble-serv gets request `POST user/info` it try to find file by following sequence (similar to node "require" algorithm):

+first with ".post" prefix by standard "node" sequence

-1. `user/info/index.post.js`
+1. `user/info/index.post.js` first with ".post" prefix
-1. `user/info/index.post.json`
+1. `user/info/index.post.json` .js has priority to .json
 1. `user/info.post.js`
 1. `user/info.post.json`

-1. `user/info/index.js`
+then without prefix

+5. `user/info/index.js` the same, but without ".post" prefix
 1. `user/info/index.json`
 1. `user/info.js`
 1. `user/info.json`

 ## Bubbling

 If nothing is found it bubbles up in folder tree.
-It creates path param `"info"` and goes up to folder `user/`, trying to find `user/index.post.js` with regular algorythm, etc.
+It creates path param `"info"` and goes up to folder `user/`, trying to find `user/index.post.js` with regular algorithm, etc.

 Thus, if we have one file `index.js` in folder `user`, all request like `user/id/some-params/and-more` will be delegated to this `user/index.js`.
-Bubble-serv generates `pathParams` for it: `["id", "some-params", "and-more"]`.
+Bubble-serv will generates `pathParams` for it: `["id", "some-params", "and-more"]` during bubbling.

 ## Using .js file to handle params.
 Context